-Spectrum Academy is the premier charter school in Utah for students with high functioning autism and others who would benefit from our unique learning environment.
+Spectrum Academy is the premier charter school in Utah for students with autism and other neurodiversities who would benefit from our unique learning environment.
 We provide small class sizes, with individualized instruction and innovative social skills curriculum.
 We help students reach their fullest potential academically, socially, and emotionally, leading to productive and successful futures.

 The same vision that motivated these early parents still drives the parents, educators and staff at Spectrum Academy today.
-What started as an elementary program of 150 students has, in the last twelve years, expanded to include elementary and high school programs in multiple campuses with a combined population of over 1,400 students.
+What started as an elementary program of 150 students has expanded to include elementary and high school programs in multiple campuses with a combined population of over 1,400 students.

 Children on the autism spectrum process information differently than children without an ASD--which means that a child with autism learns differently than a child without autism.
 These learning differences can, at times, create educational challenges that may seem impossible to overcome.